-Black bears, gray wolves and cougars (also known as mountain lions) were once common in the Midwest.
-As our cities, towns and farms grew, populations of these animals declined due to habitat loss and unregulated hunting.
+Black bears, gray wolves, and mountain lions (also known as cougars or pumas) were once common in the Midwest.
+As our cities, towns, and farms grew, populations of these animals declined due to habitat loss and unregulated hunting.
 Today, there are no known breeding populations of these large predators in Illinois, though occasionally individual animals will move through looking for new territory.

-In recent years, there have been multiple confirmed sightings of cougars, black bears and wolves in Illinois.
+In recent years, there have been multiple confirmed sightings of mountain lions, black bears, and wolves in Illinois.
 However, these species are all still very rare visitors in the state.

-All three species use similar habitats, though cougars need much more territory than bears or wolves.
-Research conducted at Southern Illinois University indicates that less than 15 percent of Illinois contains habitat that would support a small population of bears, wolves or cougars.
-The Shawnee Forest in southern Illinois, habitat along the Illinois River in west-central Illinois and a small swatch of land in northwest Illinois are the most likely areas where these animals would be able to establish territories.
+All three species use similar habitats, though mountain lions need much more territory than black bears or gray wolves.
+Research conducted at Southern Illinois University indicates that less than 15 percent of Illinois contains habitat that would support a small population of bears, wolves, or mountain lions.
+The Shawnee Forest in southern Illinois, habitat along the Illinois River in west-central Illinois, and a small swatch of land in northwest Illinois are the most likely areas where these animals would be able to establish territories.
 But because all three species are highly mobile and capable of traveling long distances, it is possible that traveling individuals may be observed in any part of the state.

 Obviously, managing large carnivores is more complicated than managing other species of wildlife.
 Knowing where large carnivores travel across the state will allow wildlife managers to proactively address potential human–carnivore conflicts, and mapping available suitable habitat will help biologists prepare for the potential influence of large carnivores on prey populations, smaller predators and the landscape.

 What to Do if You See a Large Carnivore